 craftivism manifesto trend atelier

-Coline Rialan is a Fashion Design, Art & Fashion History and Philosophy of Aesthetics graduate.
+By Coline Rialan - Fashion Design, Art & Fashion History and Philosophy of Aesthetics graduate.
 She is now working part time for the Trend Atelier team as well as for the Sulger-Buel Gallery in London.

 IG: @14.10.94